-MA and PhD in English and American Literature, Washington University in St. Louis
+- MA in English and American Literature, Washington University in St. Louis

-Dr. Patterson has been a part of the Washington University community for over 19 years.
+Dr. Patterson has been a part of the Washington University community for over 25 years.
 Prior to assuming his current role as director of The Writing Center, he served as writing programs coordinator at Cornerstone: The Center for Advanced Learning and as assistant director of Writing 1 in the Department of English.
-He has 14 years of teaching experience in literature, academic writing and the general humanities, and his teaching has been recognized with the Dean’s Award for Teaching Excellence.
-Dr. Patterson has also worked abroad in Istanbul, Turkey for the Open Society Foundation where he taught academic writing to international scholarship recipients accepted to social science graduate programs in the U.S. and U.K.
+He has 18 years of teaching experience in literature, academic writing and the general humanities, and his teaching has been recognized with the Dean’s Award for Teaching Excellence.
+Dr. Patterson has also worked abroad in Istanbul, Turkey where he taught academic writing to international scholarship recipients accepted to social science graduate programs in the U.S. and U.K.

 In addition to his role as director, Dr. Patterson teaches a variety of literature and writing courses including Monsters in the Middle Ages, Argumentation, and Critical and Researched Writing.
 He is also a four-year academic advisor and serves on the prehealth and pregrad advising teams in the College of Arts and Sciences.

 I first came to Washington University as a first-generation college student.
 Even then, I knew I wanted to stay here to serve those who would come after me.
 Over time, I discovered a passion for writing (probably because of my troubled relationship with it), and that passion led me to The Writing Center – a place where writers come together to serve other writers.

 What do you like most about working with writers at The Writing Center?

 Here I get to talk to writers about their work – about the subjects and issues that are important to them.
 I get to learn about something while getting to see how that something motivates and drives the writers sitting next to me.